impedansa/string-mixer/README.md

 This solution is intentionally designed to be extensible and accommodate the processing of multiple strings with minimal modification.
 The architecture is structured to accommodate future enhancements by abstracting the string mixing logic into a service that can easily be extended.
 The algorithm can seamlessly handle additional input strings without requiring substantial changes to the core logic.
-To extend the functionality for more input strings, primarily the request DTO needs modification to include the new strings, and the corresponding changes in the controller to accommodate the additional parameters.
+To extend the functionality for more input strings, primarily the request DTO needs modification to include the new strings, and the corresponding changes should be made in the controller to accommodate the additional parameters.
-The vertical slice architecture also facilitates the modular organization of features, making it straightforward to add new functionalities without impacting existing components.
+The vertical slice architecture also facilitates the modular organisation of features, making it straightforward to add new functionalities without impacting existing components.
 This deliberate over-engineering aims to provide a scalable and flexible solution for any future enhancements.

 ## FAQ